GSA/889-tool/README.md

 ### Install python >= 3.8, pip, and virtualenv using apt-get, brew, etc.

-These commands must be run as root or with superuser privileges (sudo).
-Example:
+This is an example on systems that use apt-get (such as Debian-based Linux) commands must be run as root or with superuser privileges (sudo).
+If developing locally on a Mac or Windows machine, take appropriate steps to ensure you have Python version 3.8 installed.

-`sudo apt-get update`
+Example: `sudo apt-get update`

 ```
 apt-get update